Walking Daniel Boone's Wilderness Road to Kentucky

 Walking on Daniel Boone's Trail

 Dr. John Fox, president of Friends of Boone Trace, researched the historic route through five gaps in the mountainous geography.
+The Friends of Boone Trace website offers Boone Trace maps so you can follow the footsteps by car, bicycle, or on foot.

 History of the Cumberland Gap - Gateway to the West